-The Board of Trustees of the ‘Stichting’ EUPATI Foundation is composed by five members (in 2020):
+The Board of Trustees of the ‘Stichting’ EUPATI Foundation:

-The new EUPATI Board, elected in 2020, is led by Anders Olauson from the European Patients’ Forum (EPF) as the Chair and Kay Warner from GlaxoSmithKline (GSK) as the Co-Chair.
+The EUPATI Board is currently led by Anders Olauson from the European Patients’ Forum (EPF) as the Chair and Kay Warner from GlaxoSmithKline (GSK) as the Co-Chair.
 Both Anders and Kay have a long track-record in patient engagement and patient education and have contributed to EUPATI since the start.
-They picked up the baton from Nicola Bedlington (EPF) and Matthias Gottwald (Bayer) who have successfully steered the EUPATI ship since its launch.

 In addition, each of the following stakeholder groups, as represented in the 4 clusters in the Sustaining Partners Assembly, can nominate 2 persons to represent them on the EUPATI Board:

 – 2 Patient Representatives: Paul Clift (EATG) and Derick Mitchell (IPPOSI)

 – 2 Academic / NGO Representatives: Christine Kubiak (ECRIN) and Begonya Nafria Escalera (Sant Joan de Deu)